Sleitnick/AeroGameFramework/docs/services.md

 	-- Transform 'thisThing' into a framework object: self:WrapModule(thisThing)

+	-- Another example where an external module is loaded: local anotherThing = require(someModule)
+	self:WrapModule(anotherThing)

+	-- Wrapping and requiring an external module in one line: local otherModuleWrapped = self:WrapModule(require(otherModule))

 end
 ```

+!!! tip
 	This can be useful if you are requiring other non-framework modules in which you want to expose the framework.

 --------------------------